-Locations Matter - My Favorite Picks For Clients in Massachusetts
+Locations Sessions - My Favorite Picks in Boston, Central and Western Massachusetts

 The date is set, the contracts signed and fees paid, leaving only one thing open: Where should we go?
 What is a good place for portraits?